Risk assessments: anti-money laundering

 It’s important that you keep your risk assessment under review as the Solicitors Regulation Authority (SRA) may ask to see your assessment – especially if something goes wrong with compliance at your firm.

-More detailed information can be found in chapter 2 of the Legal Sector Affinity Group’s Anti-money laundering (AML) guidance for the legal sector.
+More detailed information can be found in chapter 2 of the anti-money laundering (AML) guidance for the legal sector.

 Practice-wide risk assessment

 There are no set rules that indicate your firm is at high risk of exposure to money laundering activity.

 The conclusions of your practice-wide risk assessment are a matter of judgement and should reflect the nature of your work and clients.

 - clearly state what you do when you identify a high-risk client or matter

 - reference your firm’s policies, controls and procedures

 - consider the UK's National Risk Assessment (NRA) and the SRA’s 2018/19 risk outlook